mocs524/greybus-spec/source/device_class.rst

 The Greybus HID set report operation allows the host to send feature or output report synchronously to a HID device.

-The set-report command is a specific request that the host may issue to the device at any time after initialization to set a singular report on the device.
+<GYBS.P.0301.001>The set-report command is a specific request that the host may
+issue to the device at any time after initialization to set a singular report on the device.</GYBS.P.0301.001>
 The device is responsible for accepting the value provided in the operation and updating its state.